Hanover Lawn Edging Services

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Hanover

-Lawn edging in Hanover must comply with local zoning setbacks, typically ranging from 3-10 feet from property lines—always verify current ordinances before starting work.
-Respecting easements and right-of-way restrictions is crucial, especially near sidewalks and public utilities.
-Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities.
-Hand-digging is required near irrigation, lighting, gas, or electric lines.
-Safety protocols include using PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves, along with regular equipment maintenance.
-Maintain clear sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
-For commercial or municipal work, a minimum 1M liability insurance and bonding may be required.
+Lawn edging in Hanover must comply with local zoning setbacks, typically 3-10 feet from property lines, though it is important to verify current ordinances.
+Always respect easements and right-of-way restrictions.
+Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
+Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is required.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid obstructing hydrants, signage, or emergency access.
+For municipal work, a minimum 1M liability insurance and bonding may be required.

 Hanover Building and Inspectional Services